praalhans/DaViz/README.md

 ## Modules

 This project is organized using the [Modules](https://www.jetbrains.com/help/idea/creating-and-managing-modules.html) structure from IntelliJ IDEA.
-Currently, there is 1 UI module (Swing) and 3 simulation modules (Core, Java and Frege).
+Currently, there is 1 UI module (Swing), 4 simulation modules (Core, Java, Frege and Dummy) and 2 port modules (Java and Frege).
 While there is just one UI module, it is possible to run DaViz as a native Java solution using the Java module or as a Java-Haskell solution using the Frege module.
 The Core module provides shared classes between the Java and Frege modules.
+The Dummy module serves to inform the UI module the existent classes and methods, but it will be overridden by the dependency load in the Port module.
+The Port modules wrap the dependencies required for the given port.

+Port modules:

+- DaVizJava
+- DaVizFrege

 UI modules: